prateek-joshi/Breast-Cancer-Detection/README.md

 i) symmetry \
 j) fractal dimension

-For every sample, the mean, standard error and largest (mean of the three largest values) were computed for each image, resulting in a total of 30 features.
+For every sample, the *mean, standard error and largest values* (mean of the three largest values) were computed for each image, resulting in a total of 30 features.
 ## Approach
-The original data was cleaned after performing exploratory data analysis (EDA).
+The original data was cleaned after performing *exploratory data analysis (EDA)*.
 The cleaned dataset can also be found for direct use in this repository.
-A Support Vector Classifier (SVC) was used as the prediction model, in unison with Grid Search hyperparameter tuning (with 3-fold cross validation). recall_score was used as the scoring parameter, as with medical aplications, we need to have high number of both true and false positives.
+A **Support Vector Classifier (SVC)** was used as the prediction model, in unison with *Grid Search* hyperparameter tuning (with 3-fold cross validation). *recall_score* was used as the scoring parameter, as with medical aplications, we need to have high number of both true and false positives.
 It is better to have a wrong diagnosis than a missed one.

 The final classifier had a recall_score of approximately 0.901, hence further imporovements are required to make the classification even more accurate.